How a letter written in 1855 gave Kyra Gaunt a whole new perspective on slavery.

 Yesterday is the fust time i have heard from home Sence i left and i have not got any thing yet i have a tear yet for my fellow man and it is in my eyes now for God knows it is tha truth i sue for your Pity and all and may God open their hearts to Pity a poor Woman and two children.
 The Sum is i believe 14 hundred Dollars Please write to day for me and see if the cant do something for humanity.

 I wept deeply when I read this letter and an accompanying account of a merciless whipping before his escape.
-His writing spoke of options I never, even as a professor, realized a slave could have.
+His writing spoke of options I never, even as a professor, realized an enslaved person could have.

 Here was a literate man well versed in writing by 1855, who clearly articulates the value of his freedom, five years after the passage of the Fugitive Slave Act from the Compromise of 1850 — which ended Reconstruction and led to the discriminatory, second-class-ranking Jim Crow laws.
 He could have been snatched back to Virginia if ever found in Boston by his lawful captors.